realm/unity-examples/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md

 Run the game and after you clicked the capsule a couple of time with or without Shift and Control, have a look at the result.
 The following screenshot shows the Windows registry which is where the `PlayerPrefs` get saved.

-The location is `HKEY_CURRENT_USER\SOFTWARE\Unity\UnityEditor\MongoDB Inc.\UnityPersistenceExample` and as you can see our JSON is right there, saved in plain text.
-Which is also one of the big down sides to keep in mind when using `PlayerPrefs`: data is not save and can easily be edited.
+The location when using our example project is `HKEY_CURRENT_USER\SOFTWARE\Unity\UnityEditor\MongoDB Inc.\UnityPersistenceExample` and as you can see our JSON is right there, saved in plain text.
+Which is also one of the big down sides to keep in mind when using `PlayerPrefs`: data is not safe and can easily be edited.

 <img src="images/06_json_in_registry.jpg" alt="JSON in registry"/>